namesilo/whmcs/README.md

 **To enbale premium domain pricing support select NameSilo as the default lookup provider (Setup > Products/Services > Domain Pricing > Lookup Providers).

-**Premium domain orders need to be completed manually, premium pricing and customer ordering work as normal

 **TLD Sync support was added, to use it go to Utilities > Registrar TLD Sync (requires at least WHMCS 7.10).